-Disclaimer: VPaint 1.5, or any upcoming 1.x release, is considered BETA.
+Disclaimer: VPaint is an experimental prototype, and is considered BETA.
 It lacks plenty of useful features commonly found in other editors, and you should expect glitches and crashes once in a while.
 It is distributed primarily for research purposes, and for curious artists interested in early testing of cutting-edge but unstable technology.

 Hold the mouse middle button to pan the canvas.